 Carbohydrates are what gives your body energy!
 They are in breastmilk and are absolutely essential to include in baby formula.
 The best type of carbohydrate to include in formula is lactose, which is the naturally occurring carbohydrate in breastmilk and in cow’s milk.

-The unfortunate thing here is, many lower-quality conventional formula brands will use cheap carbs like corn syrup solids, maltodextrin, brown rice syrup, sucrose, or glucose syrup instead of lactose – because they’re cheaper and have a longer shelf life.
+The unfortunate thing here is, many conventional formula brands will use carbs like corn syrup solids, maltodextrin, brown rice syrup, sucrose, or glucose syrup instead of lactose – because they’re cheaper, have a longer shelf life, and can be more suitable for the rare occurrence when a child has a lactose sensitivity (so sensitive formulas will often have to use some sort of sugar instead of lactose).

 Comparing Routine Formulas: Bobbie® vs. Similac Advance® and Similac Pro-Advance vs. Similac 360 Total Care®